Redirecting...

 The SBA's SUB-Net is a valuable resource for information on subcontracting opportunities.
 Solicitations or notices are posted by prime contractors as well as other government, commercial, and educational entities.

-Strategic Subcontracting Opportunities (XLSX) - Provides contacts for the major Original Equipment Manufacturers (OEM) that support DLA Aviation’s strategic contracts.
+Strategic Subcontracting Opportunities (XLSX) - Provides contacts for the major Original Equipment Manufacturers (OEM) that support DLA Weapons Support's (Richmond) strategic contracts.
 Suppliers can explore subcontracting opportunities with the OEMs.

 Additional Subcontracting Guidance